Housing Trust Funds

 Many policy leaders are increasingly aware of the limited availability of affordable housing for lower income residents, and the critical need to find ways to increase the supply of low-cost housing.
 Affordable housing trust funds are public sector tools used to direct financial resources to the development of affordable housing for low income households.
 At present, there are more than 600 housing trust funds in the United States.

-Establishment of a dedicated source of revenue for the Housing Trust Fund is an ongoing goal of the Ashland Housing Commission and the City.
-To date the City has dedicated rehabilitation loan repayments to the HTF (Resolution 2008-33), however to make the HTF sustainable in the long term a recurring revenue stream remains the goal.
+Establishment of a dedicated source of revenue for the Housing Trust Fund had been an ongoing goal of the Ashland Housing Commission, and more recently, the Ashland Housing and Human Services Commission.
+In 2008 the City dedicated rehabilitation loan repayments to the AHTF (Resolution 2008-33), however to make the AHTF sustainable in the long term a recurring revenue stream needed to be identified.
+In 2017 the City Council dedicated a portion of the proceeds from the City's portion of the State Marijuana Tax as a long term revenue source to fund the AHTF.

-Should you have questions about this endeavor please contact Linda Reid, Housing Program specialist by phone (552-2043) or email (firstname.lastname@example.org)
+Should you have questions about the Affordable Housing Trust Fund Program please contact Linda Reid, Housing Program specialist by phone (541-552-2043) or email (firstname.lastname@example.org)

 General Information about Housing Trust Funds: